tjarrettveracode/veracode-offboard/README.md

 Arguments supported include:

-* --usernames, -u : list of user names to deactivate
+* --usernames, -u : list of user names to deactivate, separated by spaces

 ## NOTES